-Nicola Fucigna (email@example.com) is currently an architecture student enrolled in the masters program at the University of Oregon.
-She received an M.F.A. in poetry from the University of Arizona.
+Nicola Fucigna (firstname.lastname@example.org) works for Rowell Brokaw Architects in Eugene, Oregon.
+She recently graduated with an M.Arch from the University of Oregon and has an M.F.A. in poetry from the University of Arizona.
 Her literary work has appeared in Camas: the Nature of the West, Capitalism Nature Socialism, The Nervous Breakdown, The Country Dog Review, and The Portland Fiction Project.
 She is a past editor of the Sonora Review.
 She has worked for Graywolf Press, Copper Canyon Press, and Kore Press.

 Julia Kolchinsky Dasbach

 Magdalena Waz (email@example.com) moved from Kraków to Chicago to Wisconsin to Ohio to New York to Los Angeles.
 She’s a writer and editor whose articles, essays, and fiction have appeared in Threadcount, Necessary Fiction, and The Collagist.
 She holds an MA from Miami University (Ohio) in creative writing, and her debut novel, Return on Investment, was published by Fiction Attic Press in 2016.

 Luke Hollis (firstname.lastname@example.org) is a poet, translator, and digital humanist.
 He received an MFA from the University of Oregon, and his poetry and translations have appeared in the Birmingham Poetry Review, JMWW, Transom, Construction Literary Magazine, Plainsongs, Fogged Clarity, and elsewhere.
 He has received numerous awards for his work, including the Miriam McFall Starlin Award, Irby F. Wood Prize, and Nebraska Writing Project Award, and has worked as an editor at Construction and Laurus literary magazines.
 He was born and raised in Geneva, Nebraska.
 Find more of his work at lukehollis.org.